sarahciston/codingcare/posts/designdoc.md

 ## 0. Overview

 Consisting of new datasets, new models, and new technical and artistic practices, this project lays out alternative approaches to text-based machine learning that center marginalized experiences.
-The pilot dataset, 'A Queer Love Corpus', [...]
+“A Queer Love Corpus,” is its pilot dataset for developing intersectional approaches to conscientious dataset stewardship.

 ## 🔥 what's the problem?
-## *Giant machine learning tools grab data indescriminately*
+## *Giant machine learning tools grab data indiscriminately*
-### But they still do a terrible job telling stories about people who don't fit their normalizing baseline.
+### Despite their totalizing approach, they still do a terrible job telling stories about people who don't fit their normalizing baselines.

 | 74gb {: .stat-font } | 590gb {: .stat-font } | 825gb {: .stat-font } | 4.9Tb {: .stat-font } |